 - Emotional distress, especially from internalised anger or anxiety.

-- Overusing substances such as caffeine (in coffee, colas and some "energy drinks" like Red Bull), nicotine, certain medications and herbal remedies, and alcohol.
+- Overusing stimulant substances such as caffeine (found in coffee, colas, chocolate and some energy drinks like Red Bull), nicotine, certain medications, herbal remedies, and alcohol.
 Alcohol consumption may cause initial drowsiness, but this is usually followed by sudden wakefulness once the alcohol is metabolised.
 Paradoxically, insomnia may result from sedatives prescribed to relieve it.
-Some people, especially the elderly, develop an inverted sleep rhythm: drowsiness in the morning, sleep during the day and wakefulness at night.
+Some people, especially the elderly, develop an inverted sleep rhythm: drowsiness in the morning, sleep during the day, and wakefulness at night.

 - Eating large meals close to bedtime.

 - Doing vigorous exercise close to bedtime.

 1. Women.
 The following factors may contribute to the condition in females:

 - The menstrual cycle.
 Studies have found that 50% of menstruating women report bloating that disturb their sleep for 2-3 days during each cycle.
 Women who suffer from pre-menstrual syndrome (PMS) may furthermore experience symptoms of anxiety, irritability or depression, which may lead to insomnia.
 The London Sleep Centre provides a more in-depth review of sleep in women.

 - Menopause.
 Sleep patterns tend to change with menopause and insomnia becomes more common.